EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 What is an eIDAS seal (eSeal)?

-- Use cases: invoices, reports, official filings, mass documents
+- Use cases: invoices, reports, official notifications, mass documents

-- Benefit: automatically proves the document's origin and integrity
+- Benefit: automatically proves the origin and integrity of the document

-- Difference from a signature: a seal does not require an individual's action – it can be automated
+- Difference from signature: a seal does not require individual action – it can be automated

 A small business can benefit from a seal, for example, when sending large quantities of invoices or reports and wanting the recipient to be able to verify that the document truly comes from that company.